lerguan/flatiron-reactjs-frontend/README.md

 When click the `Remove` button under each house card, the house is deleted from the page as well as from the server.

+### Find more information of specific house from the collection

+When click the image of each house on My Favorite page, it redirects to the Additional Info page and show the link of the particular property that will direct to a google search results.

 ### Credit

 The house information is from `Realtor.com`